AU-Biocommons/genome-annotation/ansible/playbooks/README.md

 openstack server show $apollo_name | grep addresses
 ```

+### Add A Record and CNAME Entries for New VM to DNS

 Once the VM has been built, create the DNS entries for this VM on Cloudflare, with an __A record__ for `apollo-XXX.genome.edu.au` with the floating IP address assigned above (note `Proxy status` should be set to `DNS only`), and a __CNAME__ with the custom host name (for example the lab or organism name of interest) that points to the A record just defined.

 The local and public (floating) IP addresses should be obtained and recorded in the "Genome Annotation VMs" along with the apollo number, build date, custom hostnamem etc.

 The apollo number, custom hostname and local IP address will all be needed for the ansible-based build outlined in the next section.

+### Assign Root Password for Web Console Access

 An optional step, that can be done now or post-build, is to assign root a password.
-This is required for root login from the Nimbus console, which can be useful for troubleshooting when there are network issues, for example.
+This is required for root login from the Web Console on Nimbus, which can be useful for troubleshooting when there are network issues, for example.
 To do this, first generate a passphrase with `xkcdpass` (Linux) or `diceware` (Apple) and save as a note in the `Shared-Apollo` folder on LastPass.
 Then log into the VM and set the password:
 ```
 ssh -i <path_to_private_key> -o IdentitiesOnly=yes ubuntu@apollo-XXX.genome.edu.au
 sudo passwd root
 ```

+### Pre-Build Update When Delaying Apollo Build

 If the Apollo build is not to be immediately run after the VM is built, it is a good idea to run the system updates manually now, with:
 ```